DataDog/hiring-engineers/answers.md

 <b>Part 1:</b> Set the Timeboard's timeframe to the past 5 minutes

-Discovered that the Timeboard cursor changed when hovered over, tried dragging the time to set for the past 5 minutes.
+Discovered that the cursor changed when hovering over the graph, tried dragging the time to set for the past 5 minutes.
 Successful.

 <img src="img/2/timeboard_5.png"/>